atuttle/blog/blog/2021/no-longer-a-blog-now-a-digital-garden.md

 Most of the stuff you read online you probably found via a link on social media, or perhaps from a search engine.
 Then what is the value in presenting it chronologically?
 It's rare that there is a long series of related entries and viewing them one after the other adds value.
 We can probably agree that tagging is more useful than chronology when it comes to helping readers find additional content they might want to read.

 In some ways I'm trying to organize my digial garden to cater to that aspect of **your reading journey**.
 I have always made an effort to link between my articles where relevant opportunities present themselves in the prose.
+If something like that doesn't happen naturally, I'm going to make an effort to call out relevant articles at the bottom of each one.

+On second thought, that presents its own challenge.
+The more articles I write, the more potential there is for cross-linking, and a greater need for updating old articles.
+That might not scale well.
+We'll have to wait and see.

 I've got some ideas brewing about using my [tags][tags] to help surface related content, but that's just my coder's brain doing what coder brain's do: enumerating solutions whether or not I want it to.

-If you land here from a social media link and find the article interesting, your next step is probably to proceed to [the homepage][atc] in search of more.
-While things I've written recently could be somewhat relevant, you would probably get more value from a curated list of my favorite articles.
-For that reason I'll be keeping exactly that list &mdash;my favorites&mdash; on the root page.

 ## For Me